web-mev/mev-frontend/README.md

 ```

-(you can access the app at http://localhost:4200)
+After that you can access the app at http://localhost:4200

-or
+But for development purposes we need a proper host pointing to localhost, because Google’s OAuth requires redirect URLs that cannot be localhost.
+You can add an entry in the hosts file of your machine to associate mydomain.com to 127.0.0.1 and use the following command:

 ```sh